uf-mil-archive/PropaGator/azi_drive/readme.md

     rosrun azi_drive azi_drive_node.py
     rosrun azi_drive control_manager.py  # Run this in a seperate window, this will stop the thrusters if you manually interrupt Azi_Drive (CTRL+C)

+ The azi_waypoint trajectory generator is configured using a service to recive breadcrums from multiple sources.
+This can be done in missions using a function defined in the boat class as well as from the command line

+ 	rosservice call /azi_waypoint_mode "mode: 'MODE'"

 To visualize, run
     rosrun azi_drive visualize_azi_drive.py